-I am currently in the completion stages of a non-fiction book on the topic of women in the workplace:
+I am also currently in the completion stages of a non-fiction book on the topic of women in the workplace.
+Here is a little backstory on the book:

-Beginning as a chronicle of my own job search amidst a career change later in life, Shift follows my epic trek with all its many twists and turns.
+Beginning as a chronicle of my own job search amidst a career change later in life, Shift follows my epic trek with all its many surprising twists and turns.
 Recounting my personal stories over a ten year span of time, the book began as a memoir then grew into itself by including the stories of other women experiencing similar journeys.
+It blossoms even more as I explore our collective history while proposing a better future.

-Taking yet another leap, the manuscript evolved further as it intersected with new revelations from the #MeToo Movement and other emerging voices of women fighting to change how we experience the workplace.
-As a consciousness began to expand across all industries, more and more came to the surface and integrated into the dialogue, begging to be heard.
+The manuscript evolves further as it intersects with new revelations from the #MeToo Movement and other emerging voices of women working to change how we experience the workplace.
+As a consciousness begins to expand across all industries, more and more comes to the surface and integrates into the dialogue, begging to be heard and remain relevant and not forgotten.

 - Interviews with prominent women entrepreneurs and women forging their own definitions of success